Dawn of Possession

 Dawn of Possession is the debut album by Immolation.
-It was released on July 19, 1991; it was their first and only album released on Roadrunner Records.
+Released on July 19, 1991, it was their first and only album on Roadrunner Records.
 The album was re-issued and re-mastered by Metal Mind Productions as a limited-edition digipak, on April 24, 2006, with bonus videos.
+The album was recorded at Musiclab Studios in Berlin, Germany and was produced by Harris Johns.